upleveled/express-guest-list-api-memory-data-store/README.md

 Change the URL to include "box" (`githubbox.com` instead of `github.com`) and hit return.
 This will open the project on CodeSandbox.

-Click the "Fork" button in the top right corner to create your own personal copy of the project.
+Click the "Fork" button in the top right corner of the page to create your own personal copy of the project.

 ## Related